shivanisehrawat4/Predict-Phenotypes-from-Genotypes-using-NovGMDeep/README.md

 ## Predicting Phenotypes From Novel Genomic Markers Using Deep Learning

 NovGMDeep is a one-dimensional deep convolutional neural network model for genomic selection.
 It predicts phenotypes using novel genomic markers to reduce the curse of high dimensionality of SNP data.
-The model avoids overfitting by applying the convolutional, pooling, and dropout layers hence decreases the complexity caused by the large number of genomic markers.
-We trained and evaluated the model on the samples of Arabidopsis thaliana and Oryza sativa using K-Fold cross-validation.
+The model avoids overfitting by applying the convolutional, pooling and dropout layers hence decreasing the complexity caused by a large number of genomic markers.
+We trained and evaluated the model on Arabidopsis thaliana and Oryza sativa samples using K-Fold cross-validation.
 The prediction accuracy is evaluated using Pearson’s correlation coefficient (PCC), Mean absolute error (MAE), and Standard deviation of MAE.
-The predicted results for the phenotypes showed a higher correlation when the model is trained with SVs and TEs than with SNPs.
+The predicted results for the phenotypes showed a higher correlation when the model was trained with SVs and TEs than with SNPs.

 #### NovGMDeep Architecture
 <p align="center">